-HE JACKSONIAN SANATORIUM, Fortis Green (one mile and a half from Highgate Hill, on the Barnet-road), is now open for the reception of patients of the higher and middle classes of society during any course of treatment directed by their own medical attendants.
-A duly qualified Medical Officer resides upon the spot to attend in case of accident, and to follow the instructions of medical gentlemen whose patients reside at the Sanatorium.
+THE JACKSONIAN SANATORIUM, Fortis Green (one mile and a half from Highgate Hill, on the Barnet-road), is now open for the reception of patients of the higher and middle classes of society during any course of treatment directed by their own medical attendants.
+A duly qualified Medical Officer resides upon the spot to attend in case of accident, and to follow the instructions of medical accordance whose patients reside at the Sanatarium.
+In case of accident, and to follow the instructions of medical gentlemen whose patients reside at the Sanatorium.
 A Dispensary, Nurses, Attendants, and a most extensive suite of Baths, will be found in the Establishment.